Butterkuchen (German butter cake) is a timeless, old-fashioned dessert. In Germany, we often serve afternoon cake with coffee or tea.

 Please check the recipe card below for a detailed, printable ingredient list.

 YEAST - You can use both fresh yeast or dry yeast.
 Fresh yeast is very common in German baking, but it's often hard to find in the US.
 The only store that I know who sells it is Whole Foods.
 I've made this recipe many times with dry yeast, and it tastes just as delicious.

 MILK - This is a recipe where I don't count calories and always use whole milk.
 But you could experiment using skim or other low-fat milk.
 Make sure to gently warm the milk.
 The temperature should be below 95° Fahrenheit.

 SUGAR - Granulated sugar is fine.
 I've started to look for less processed sugar, which is why the sugar in the picture is a little more yellow.
 But any granulated sugar will work.
 Divide the sugar. ⅓ cup for the dough and ⅔ for the topping.

 EGGS - I strongly recommend using eggs at room temperature.
 Simply remove the eggs from the fridge about 30 minutes before you start baking.

 BUTTER - Make sure to use unsalted butter.
 Divide the butter:

 12 tablespoons melted butter + 12 tablespoons cubed and chilled

-HEAVY CREAM - This is the "secret" ingredient that makes this butter cake so rich, tender, and moist.
+HEAVY CREAM - Our "secret" ingredient makes this butter cake so rich, tender, and moist.

 Additions and Variations